fonttools/fontbakery/README.md

 Format specifications, distributor requirements, and custom checks.

 The project was initiated by Dave Crossland in 2013 to accelerate the onboarding process for Google Fonts.
 In 2017 Lasse Fister rewrote it into a modern, modular architecture suitable for both individuals and large distributors.
+Felipe Sanches has maintained the check contents since 2016.

-He also began a sister project, [Font Bakery Dashboard](https://GitHub.com/GoogleFonts/Fontbakery-Dashboard):
+Lasse also began a sister project, [Font Bakery Dashboard](https://GitHub.com/GoogleFonts/Fontbakery-Dashboard):
 A UI and a cloud system that scales up for checking 1,000s of font files super fast and in parallel, by using 1,000s of "container" virtual machines.
 See his [TypoLabs 2018 talk on YouTube](https://www.youtube.com/watch?v=Kqhzg89zKYw).

 Most of the checks are for OpenType binary files, and project metadata files.